parsabee/IncludeCrawler/README.md

-To build and install include_crawler, after cloning the repository, run the following commands in shell:
+To build and install include_crawler, after cloning the repository, cd into repositories directory and run the following commands:
 ```
 $ autoreconf -if
 $ ./configure